CyberTailor/find-work/docs/index.rst

 * :doc:`installation`
 * :doc:`getting-started`

-If you want to develop a new plugin, please refer to to :doc:`reference`.
+If you want to develop a new plugin, please refer to :doc:`reference`.

 If you need help, or want to talk to the developers, use our chat rooms: